graphy-young/pm-meter/README.md

-# rasp-measure
+# Raspmeasure
-source for research projects
+Raspmeasure is a portable measuring device for fine particles.
+This project is a part of research conducting in ENDS LAB in Kookmin University.
+Some codes won't be open for security.

 # Requirements
 * Raspberry Pi 3 or newer (3 model recommended for less voltage use)